 \subsection{Geographically Weighted Regression}

 The issue of spatial non-stationarity of geographical processes has always been a source of biased aggregated analyses or misinterpretations when applying general conclusions to local cases.
-To take it into account into statistical models, numerous techniques have been developed, among which the simple but very elegant Geographically Weighted Regression (GWR), that estimates non-stationary regressions by weighting observations in space similarly to kernel estimation methods.
-This was introduced in a seminal paper by~\cite{brunsdon1996geographically} and has been subsequently used and matured since then.
-The significant advantage of this technique is that an optimal spatial range in the sense of model performance can be inferred to derive a model that yields the effect of variables varying in space, thus revealing local effects that can occur at different spatial scales or across boundaries.
+To take it into account in statistical models, numerous techniques have been developed, among which the simple but very elegant Geographically Weighted Regression (GWR), that estimates non-stationary regressions by weighting observations in space closely following kernel estimation methods.
+This was introduced in a seminal paper by~\cite{brunsdon1996geographically} and subsequently used and matured by many other studies.
+The significant advantage of this technique is that an optimal spatial range (optimal in the sense of model performance) can be inferred to derive a model that yields the effect of variables across space, revealing local effects that can occur at different spatial scales or across boundaries.

 We proceed to multi-modeling to find the best model and associated kernel and spatial range.
-More specifically, we do the following: (i) we generate all possible linear models from the five potential variables (income, population, wage per job, jobs per capita, jobs); (ii) for each model and each candidate kernel shape (exponential, gaussian, bisquare, step), we determine the optimal bandwidth in the sense of both cross-validation and corrected Akaike Information Criterion (AICc) which quantifies information included in the model; (iii) we fit the models with this bandwidth.
-We choose the model with the best overall AICc, namely $price = \beta\cdot\left( income, wage, percapjobs\right)$ for a bandwidth of 22 neighbors and a gaussian kernel,\footnote{note that the kernel shape does not have much influence as soon as gradually decaying functions are used} with an AICc of $2,900$.
-The median AICc difference with all other models tested is 122.
-The global R-squared is 0.27, what is relatively good also compared to the best R-squared of 0.29 (obtained for the model with all variables, which clearly overfits with an AICc of 3010; furthermore, effective dimension is less than 5 as 90\% of variance is explained by the three first principal components for the normalized variables).
+More specifically, we do the following: (i) we generate all possible linear models from five basic potential variables (which are income, population, average wage, jobs per capita, jobs); (ii) for each model and each candidate kernel shape (exponential, gaussian, bisquare, step), we determine the optimal bandwidth in the sense of both cross-validation and corrected Akaike Information Criterion (AIC) which quantifies information included in the model; (iii) we fit the models with this bandwidth.
+We choose the model with the best overall AIC, namely $price = \beta\cdot\left( income, wage, percapjobs\right)$ for a bandwidth of 22 neighbors and a gaussian kernel,\footnote{Note that the kernel shape does not have much influence as soon as gradually decaying functions are used} with an AIC of $2,900$.
+The median AIC difference with all other models tested is 122.
+The global R-squared is 0.27, which is relatively good compared to the maximum R-squared of 0.29.\footnote{Which was obtained for the model with all variables, which clearly overfits with an AIC of 3010; furthermore, effective dimension is less than 5 as 90\% of variance is explained by the three first principal components for the normalized variables.}